Shimao-Zhang/LLM-Multilingual-Learner/README.md

 ```
 @article{zhang2024large,
-  title={Large Language Models are Good Spontaneous Multilingual Learners: Is the Multilingual Annotated Data Necessary?},
+  title={Getting More from Less: Large Language Models are Good Spontaneous Multilingual Learners},
   author={Zhang, Shimao and Gao, Changjiang and Zhu, Wenhao and Chen, Jiajun and Huang, Xin and Han, Xue and Feng, Junlan and Deng, Chao and Huang, Shujian},
   journal={arXiv preprint arXiv:2405.13816},
   year={2024}